-As we celebrate our fifth year, the success of the program, in many ways mirrors the momentum of Detroit.
+As Challenge Detroit continues, the success of the program, in many ways mirrors the momentum of Detroit.
 When the program launched in 2012, the city was facing its largest population decline in history and was on the brink of an economic disaster.
-Since that time, Challenge Detroit has attracted nearly 4,000 applicants from our own backyard and across the country, and drawn nearly 175 leaders to join the program as Fellows.
+Since that time, Challenge Detroit has attracted over 4,000 applicants from our own backyard and across the country, and drawn nearly 225 leaders to join the program as Fellows.
 Following each year, approximately 75% of the fellows receive offers from their host companies and 85% make Detroit their home.

 Learn more about our past programs:

 - Learn about our year six challenge projects

 - Learn about our year five challenge projects